 The best pick depends on where your website lives and how complex your email strategy needs to be.

 If your site runs on Wix, start with Wix Email Marketing.
 The built-in sync with your contacts, store, and bookings saves setup time, and the drag-and-drop editor is easy enough for a first campaign.
+You can also pair Wix Email Marketing with the Wix Loyalty Program to send automated points balance reminders and reward notifications directly from your loyalty dashboard.
 You can always add Mailchimp later if you outgrow the automation options.

 If you run a site on another platform, or you need branching automations, A/B testing, and deep audience segmentation from day one, Mailchimp is the better fit despite its higher entry price and recent free-plan cuts.